-The efforts to support low income countries (LICs) with unsustainable debt burdens do not go far enough, the DRGR authors Kevin Gallagher, Shamshad Akhtar, Stephany Griffith-Jones, Ulrich Volz and Moritz Kraemer argue in a text published on the online presence of the Italian Institute for International Political Studies (ISPI).
+A commentary by the DRGR authors Kevin Gallagher, Shamshad Akhtar, Stephany Griffith-Jones, Ulrich Volz and Moritz Kraemer, published at the Italian Institute for International Political Studies (ISPI).

 In the early months of the COVID-19 crisis in 2020, the G20 created a ‘Debt Service Suspension Initiative’ (DSSI) to suspend bilateral official debt payments for six months.
 It was soon realized that such an effort was not enough and the DSSI was extended for six months and complemented with the ‘Common Framework for Debt Treatments Beyond the DSSI’.
 The ‘Framework’ would grant deeper debt relief and potentially cancellation of bilateral official debt for DSSI countries that are deemed to have unsustainable debts.
 Last week, the DSSI was further extended until the end of 2021 by the Finance Track under the Italian G20 presidency.

 Economic circumstances and poor design have proven the Common Framework to be inadequate as well for at least three reasons.
 First, like the DSSI, the Framework only pertains to LICs.
 These nations need relief for sure but middle-income countries hold the most debt and have been hardest hit by the crisis.
 A new UN study estimates that up to 72 countries could experience debt distress moving forward, and 23 of those countries would not currently be eligible for the DSSI.
 Of the 124 million pushed into extreme poverty in 2020, the World Bank reckons that 8 of 10 were in middle income countries.